rebelsky/csc207/outlines/bodies/intro-android.md

   won't always go as easily as they might.
 (And Eclipse is involved, which always makes things more dangerous.)
 * We will do a few quick classes to give you the flavor of development.
-  After that, we are likely to provide you with apps that you modify.
-    * We really don't want Android to interfere.
-It's an add-on, more than anything.
 * I'm barely a novice Android programmer.
 But I have years of experience dealing with the complications of programming.